Pregnancy And Diabetes

 - Lead as healthy a lifestyle as possible.
 If you achieve and maitain a healthy weight and you exercise regularly you will reduce your risk of developing type 2 diabetes by 60 percent or more.

-- Have your fasting blood glucose level checked annually so that if you've developed type 2 diabetes it will be discovered sooner rather than later.
+- Be tested for diabetes annually so that if you've developed type 2 diabetes it will be discovered sooner rather than later.

-- Have your blood glucose level checked before trying to conceive in the future so that if you have developed type 2 diabetes it can be treated before you get pregnant.
+- Be tested for diabetes before trying to conceive in the future so that if you have developed type 2 diabetes it can be treated before you get pregnant.

 You can learn more about screening for type 2 diabetes after having had gestational diabetes by reading the wonderful tools that the CDA created under the guidance of Jennifer Snyder: